TrueBitFoundation/python-offchain/README.md

 ```

 For instructions on building `TBC`, please look at the respective readme under `TBC`'s directory.<br/>

+### A Very Simple Stack Machine Interpreter
+If this is the first time you are hearing about stack machines, you can check out [a very simple stack machine interpreter](https://github.com/bloodstalker/simpleInterpreter).<br/>
+It is a very simple stack machine.
+You have been warned.<br/>

 ### Tools
 Just what the name says: